 Prerequisite(s): None.
 (0-1; 0-1) MUSI 110 Fundamentals of Music (3 sem. hrs.)
 A course for teachers, youth workers, and recreation workers, as well as students who wish to pursue advanced theory studies but lack the appropriate background.
 Topics covered include: notation of pitch and rhythm; intervals, scales, and modes; concept of key, triads, and seventh chords; introductory melody; and accompaniment writing.
 Prerequisite(s): None.
 (3-0 or 3-0) MUSI 131 Music History from 1600 to 1800 (3, 3 sem. hrs.)
 Traces the historical development of Western music in the 17th and 18th centuries.
 Organized in a largely chronological fashion, the course investigates developments in musical genres, ensembles, and performance circumstances through the Baroque and Classical historical eras in music.
 The methodology of the course will comprise examination of the musical artifacts, the circumstances from which they arose, and their ultimate impact on the trajectory of musical history.
 There will be due consideration of the reception histories of the work and the ways those valuations have changed over time, up to and including the present day.
 Apprehension of the music itself, through guided listening and methods of analysis suited to each epoch under study, will also form an integral part of the course.
 The ways that theoretical and interpretive practices varied over the period in question will form a related part of the class discussions.
 Prerequisite(s): Satisfactory performance on the music placement test or MUSI 110; MUSI 110 may be taken concurrently.
 (3-0; 3-0) MUSI 132 Music History from 1800 to Present (3, 3 sem. hrs.)
 Traces the historical development of Western music from the beginning of the 19th century to present day.
 Organized in a largely chronological fashion, the course investigates developments in musical genres, ensembles, and performance circumstances through the Romantic, Modern, and Postmodern historical eras in music.
 The methodology of the course will comprise examination of the musical artifacts, the circumstances from which they arose, and their ultimate impact on the trajectory of musical history past, present, and future.
 There will be due consideration of the reception histories of the work and the ways those valuations have changed over time, up to and including the present day.
 Apprehension of the music itself, through guided listening and methods of analysis suited to each epoch under study, will also form an integral part of the course.
 The ways that theoretical and interpretive practices varied over the period in question will form a related part of the class discussions.
 Prerequisite(s): Satisfactory performance on the music placement test or MUSI 110; MUSI 110 may be taken concurrently.
 (3-0; 3-0) MUSI 140 Applied Keyboard Musicianship (1 sem. hr.)
 The course is designed to prepare Music majors with keyboard skills generally expected of all musicians.
 Skills covered include score reading, transposition, simple harmonization, and improvising simple chordal accompaniment.
 NB: Open to declared Music majors and Music Education minor and concentration students only.
 Prerequisite(s): None.
-(0-2 or 0-2) MUSI 150 Music Appreciation: The Art of Listening (3 sem. hrs.)
-An introductory course for which previous musical background is helpful but not required.
-Lectures and prescribed listening are designed to encourage familiarity with compositions from the concert repertoire representative of significant musical styles and periods.
-NB: Not offered every year.
-See department chair.
-Prerequisite(s): None.
-(3-0 or 3-0) MUSI 220 Introductory Special Topics in Music (1-3 sem. hrs.)
+(0-2 or 0-2) MUSI 220 Introductory Special Topics in Music (1-3 sem. hrs.)
 Topics vary from year to year.